 This Standard defines a Conceptual Model which is independent of any encoding or formatting techniques.
 The Standardization Target for this Standard is technology-specific POI Implementation Specifications.

 2.1.
-OGC Implementation Specifications
+OGC Implementation Standards

-Implementation Specifications define how a Conceptual Model should be implemented using a specific technology.
-Conformant Implementation Specifications provide evidence that they are an accurate representation of the Conceptual Model.
+Implementation Standards define how a Conceptual Model should be implemented using a specific technology.
+Conformant Implementation Standards provide evidence that they are an accurate representation of the Conceptual Model.
 This evidence should include implementations of the abstract tests specified in Annex A (normative) of this document.

-Since this Standard is implementing technology agnostic, the specific techniques to be used for conformance testing cannot be specified.
-Implementation Specifications need to provide evidence of conformance which is appropriate for the implementing technologies.
-This evidence should be provided as Annex A to the Implementation Specification document.
+Since the POI Model Standard is implementing technology agnostic, the specific techniques to be used for conformance testing cannot be specified.
+Implementation Standards need to provide evidence of conformance which is appropriate for the implementing technologies.
+This evidence should be provided as Annex A to the Implementation Standard document.

 2.2.
 Implementations